Negotiation & Approval

 After the existing contract has been analyzed, it is important to develop an effective negotiation strategy.
 Clear goals should be set — what does the company want to achieve through the contract changes?
 This may include improving business conditions, reducing risks, or optimising services.

-Identifying room for negotiation is also an important part of strategy development.
-Which points are negotiable and which are not?
-Who determines this?
-In addition, various negotiation techniques should be prepared in order to be able to react flexibly and adaptively.
-Examples include the principle of give and take or the BATNA concept (Best Alternative to a Negotiated Agreement).
+Identifying your room for manoeuvre is just as important.
+Which points are negotiable and which are not — and who decides that?
+Prepare a range of negotiation techniques so you can react flexibly, such as the principle of give and take or the BATNA concept (Best Alternative To a Negotiated Agreement).

 Dos and don'ts when changing contracts: What should you consider?